-Guest Posting in 2021: Amplify Brand First, Build Links Second
+Guest Posting In 2023: 15 Tips To Increase Your Brand Awareness

 True experts have a narrow focus and tend to stay in their lane.

-The key to expertise is pretty simple: you should actually be an expert in whatever it is you are writing about.
+The key to expertise is pretty simple: You should actually be an expert in whatever you are writing about.

-If you write professionally about multiple subjects, you run the risk of muddying your brand and confusing search engine evaluation of your content.
+If you write professionally about multiple subjects, you risk muddying your brand and confusing search engine evaluation of your content.

 For example, my main focuses for guest posting are content creation (such as this post), productivity, and time management.

-I’m also an editor for a popular motorcycle publication, but don’t guest post in that industry.
+I’m also an editor for a popular motorcycle publication, but I don’t guest post in that industry.

 That’s a different story because it’s like being a staff writer at Search Engine Journal.
 You likely won’t find full-time staffers guest posting on other digital marketing publications.